mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 00:56:46 do the language specifier in markdown, so the triple dot back tick, and then you just say the word

-00:56:52 Python or JavaScript or C Sharp or whatever, that'll tell the formatters, format it like,
+00:56:52 Python or JavaScript or C# or whatever, that'll tell the formatters, format it like,

 00:56:59 this, right?
 It's this type of syntax you should see.
 So if you do the Python one,